Reviewing Oxus Acquisition (OXUS) & The Competition

 |2.50

-As a group, “Holding & other investment offices” companies have a potential upside of 310.63%.
-Given Oxus Acquisition’s competitors higher probable upside, analysts plainly believe Oxus Acquisition has less favorable growth aspects than its competitors.
+As a group, “Holding & other investment offices” companies have a potential upside of 72.98%.
+Given Oxus Acquisition’s peers higher possible upside, analysts clearly believe Oxus Acquisition has less favorable growth aspects than its peers.

 Institutional and Insider Ownership

 84.9% of Oxus Acquisition shares are held by institutional investors.
 Comparatively, 66.9% of shares of all “Holding & other investment offices” companies are held by institutional investors.
 19.7% of Oxus Acquisition shares are held by insiders.
 Comparatively, 18.5% of shares of all “Holding & other investment offices” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

+This table compares Oxus Acquisition and its peers top-line revenue, earnings per share and valuation.

 Oxus Acquisition Company Profile